muzzley/alljoyn-muzzley-gateway-connector/README.md

 ## Muzzley-Alljoyn Gateway Connector

-`muzzleyconn` is an application that connects local AllJoyn networks with Muzzley Cloud services over MQTT.
+The Muzzley-Alljoyn Gateway Connector is an application that connects local AllJoyn networks with Muzzley Cloud services over MQTT.
 See http://allseenalliance.org for more information about AllJoyn, and http://muzzley.com for more information about Muzzley.

 ## Motivation